Janney coupler: Purpose

 The purpose of couplers is to join rail cars and locomotives to each other so they all are securely linked together.
 Major Eli Janney, a Confederate veteran of the American Civil War, invented the semi-automatic knuckle coupler in 1868.
 It automatically locks the couplers on cars or locomotives together without a rail worker having to get between the cars, and replaced the link and pin coupler, which was a major cause of railroad worker injuries and deaths.
-The locking pin that ensures Janney couplers remain fastened together is withdrawn manually by a worker using the "cut lever", which is operated from either side of the railroad car and does not require the person to go between the cars.
+The locking pin that ensures Janney couplers remain fastened together until withdrawn manually by a worker using the "cut lever", which is operated from either side of the railroad car and does not require the person to go between the cars.
 The only time the worker has to go between cars is after they have been securely coupled, to hook up the air lines for the pneumatic brakes, and the head-end power cables in the case of passenger cars.

 Modern Janney couplers typically mount to rail cars and locomotives via draw gear; early Janney couplers often had transitional shanks which mounted into legacy link and pin coupler pockets, or bolted directly to steam locomotive headstocks.

 Janney/MCB/ARA/AAR/APTA coupler

-The Janney coupler is used in the Americas, Australasia, Africa, Asia, UK, Belgium and Spain (narrow gauge railway only).
+Knuckle couplers are used in the Americas, Africa, Asia-Pacific, UK, Belgium and Spain (narrow gauge railway only).